How To Add And Edit Text On Wix

 3

-Always check text in the mobile editor after editing on desktop - font sizes and line breaks behave differently on smaller screens.
+Always check text in the mobile editor after editing on desktop, as font sizes and line breaks behave differently on smaller screens.

 Step-by-Step Guide to Adding and Editing Text on Wix